ytti/oxidized/docs/Creating-Models.md

 A good (and optional) practice for submissions is to provide a [unit test for your model](/spec/model).
-This reduces the risk that further developments don't break it, and facilitates debugging issues without having access to a physical network device for the model.
+This reduces the risk that further developments could break it, and facilitates debugging issues without having access to a physical network device for the model.

 In order to simulate the device in the unit test, you need a